-This article is included in the Autumn 2021 issue as an online-only complementary piece of Do No Evil: An Interview with Noah Hutton.
+This article is an online-only complementary piece of Do No Evil: An Interview with Noah Hutton.

 Noah Hutton’s independent documentary In Silico is a captivating, decade-long account of the rise and fall of Henry Markram’s controversial Human Brain Project (HBP).1 The HBP began in 2013 as an ambitious, ten-year-long, billion-euro program that aimed to build an exact digital simulation of the human brain.
 It promised to help elucidate the mechanisms that underlie information processing, from molecular processes to large-scale neural networks.
 As the years go by, the chasm between the HBP’s promised and delivered product is revealed to be so astounding that, despite its respectful and factual reporting, the film can’t help but elicit a cynical laugh or two at the project’s expense.
 At its most extreme, the project is evocative of Fyre festival in scale, hype, and misguided ambition—and of course, in the raw schadenfreude its failures evoke in critics.2